Which Browser Uses the LEAST RAM in 2026? Real Data Compared

 Chrome uses more RAM because of site isolation: each unique site origin gets its own renderer process.
 A 50-tab session can spawn 40-50 separate processes, while Firefox does the same work in a pool capped at 8.
 The extra memory buys security and crash isolation.
 This remains Chrome’s single largest RAM driver versus other browsers.

 Chrome’s process model is a deliberate security trade.
 Each site runs in its own isolated renderer process.
 If a tab crashes, or a malicious site tries to read memory from another tab’s process, it fails.
 There is nothing to cross into.
-This is the site isolation model Google shipped after Spectre and Meltdown in 2018, roughly eight years before this article’s June 2026 update, and Chrome has leaned into it aggressively since.
+This is the site isolation model Google shipped after Spectre and Meltdown in 2018, roughly eight years before this article’s July 2026 update, and Chrome has leaned into it aggressively since.

 The price tag is RAM.
-A 50-tab Chrome 149 session might spawn 40-50 renderer processes.
-Firefox 151 does the same work in 8.
+A 50-tab Chrome 150 session might spawn 40-50 renderer processes.
+Firefox 152 does the same work in 8.
 Same tabs, same content, but Chrome runs each one behind a locked door.

 Firefox’s advantage at 30+ tabs is structural.
 Its content process pool caps at 8 by default.
 Tab 31 does not spawn a new process, it shares one.
 The memory cost per additional tab flattens in a way Chrome’s never does.
+We break down the process-model mechanics in Firefox vs Chrome RAM usage.

 Chrome Plus Tab Suspension Changes the Math